Intermittent fasting to lose weight — explained by Simple

 You should be particularly cautious about considering a fasting-based food routine if you:

-• Are pregnant, breastfeeding, or trying to conceive;
+- are pregnant, breastfeeding, or trying to conceive;

-• Have a history of disordered eating;
+- have a history of disordered eating;

-• Have diabetes or another chronic medical condition;
+- have diabetes or another chronic medical condition;

-• Have poor or irregular digestion;
+- have poor or irregular digestion;

-• Are under the age of 18, or 80 years old or more; or
+- are under 18 or 80 years old or older; or

-• Are taking prescribed medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).
+- are taking prescribed medication (for example, anti-hypertensives, diabetes medications, or any that need to be taken with food).

 How does intermittent fasting work?